Rick-Phoenix/sketch/docs/src/ts/smart_features.md

 {{#include ../../../sketch/tests/output/ts_examples/pnpm-workspace.yaml}}
 ```

-## Maintainers Information
+## Storing And Reusing Contributors' Data

 When working with a team on a monorepo that is made of several individual packages, it's very common that the same people have to be added to the `author`, `contributors` and `maintainers` fields in the `package.json` files for these packages.

-To make this job easier and faster, you can use the `people` field in the typescript config to store information about the contributors that are referred in multiple places, and then you can simply refer them by their ID.
+To make this job a bit easier, you can use the `people` field in the typescript config to store information about contributors which you can then simply refer to by their ID.

 ### Example